 September 14, 2016

-The Illinois Health Facilities Planning & Services Review Board has approved Cook County Health & Hospitals System’s Certificate of Need (CON) application to construct a new Central Campus Health Center.
+The Illinois Health Facilities Planning & Services Review Board has approved Cook County Health’s Certificate of Need (CON) application to construct a new Central Campus Health Center.
 The state-of-the-art outpatient facility will be connected to John H. Stroger Jr. Hospital at the corner of West Polk Street and South Damen Avenue.

 The plan also includes the creation of a women and children’s health center on the fourth floor of Stroger Hospital where labor and delivery and inpatient pediatrics are currently located.
 Outpatient pediatrics and gynecological services, which are currently provided in Fantus Health Center, and prenatal care services will be re-located to the fourth floor of the hospital.

-The proposal of construction of the Central Campus Health Center was released by CCHHS and Cook County in April 2016.
+The proposal of construction of the Central Campus Health Center was released by CCH and Cook County in April 2016.

 Kim Waterman, Communications Manager